aceinnolab/Inkycal/README.md

 This software fully supports the 3-Colour **and** 2-Colour version of the 7.5" E-Paper display from waveshare/gooddisplay and works with Raspberry Pi 2, 3 and 0 (Zero, Zero W, Zero WH).

+## Attention: This software is being updated right now and therefore is in a slightly unstable condition.
+Please wait until this message has disappeared before you update or install the software.
+Thank you for understanding.

 **To get started, follow the instructions below.**

 ## News: